stolenusername/Meta-Detector/readme.md

 ## Troubleshooting

-When using the Google Dork Search tool, there are a few things to keep in mind:
+When using Meta-Detector tool, there are a few things to keep in mind:

 ### Pop-up Blocker:
 Your browser's pop-up blocker might prevent the links from opening in new tabs.
 You may need to disable it or allow pop-ups for the current page to ensure that all links open successfully.